btrotta/advent-of-code-2022/Readme.md

 Parse the directory structure into a graph.
 Traverse the graph depth-first to find the total size of each directory (so that we visit all the sub-directories and add their sizes to the parent before visiting the parent).
 Note that there are distinct directories (at different places in the directory structure) having the same names!

+## Day 8
+For Part 1, iterate over each row and column in both directions, keeping track of the maximum height seen so far.
+A tree is visible if its height is less than current maximum.
+Using numpy allows us to manipulate the arrays easily.
+For Part 2, the most obvious solution has complexity $O(n^3)$ where
+$n$ is the number of rows/columns: there are $n^2$ trees, and, for a given tree, we can iterate over the indexes before it in the same row/column to find the last one having equal or greater height.
+However, since the set of possible heights is small (there are only 10), we can achieve a more efficient $O(n^2)$ solution by using a lookup table to keep track of the last index each height was seen.